 Transfers the preceding file using STRU R so as to communicate the record structure during the copy.
 A positional qualifier.
 Not all servers support record structure mode.
-If you specify both /RECORD and /VMS, Client-FTP uses /VMS.
+If you specify both /RECORD and /VMS, the FTP client uses /VMS.

 /RESTART